 You published the first edition of The Chemical Maze in 2001.
 What changes in public perception have occurred since then?

 I believe that there is a growing awareness of the health implications associated with certain additives and ingredients in foods, cosmetics, men's skincare and (to a lesser extent) household cleaning products.
 There are certainly a lot more ‘additive-free food’ and ‘natural cosmetics’ companies than there was 15 years ago.
 Most of these companies are genuine, but some use greenwashing to mask their not-so-green products.

 Greenwashing sounds sinister.
 Many of these chemicals would appear in our food, cosmetic or everyday household products.
 What would you say are the worst chemicals that are currently in the market?

 There is an increasing trend towards the use of nanoparticle ingredients in all three categories.
 Titanium dioxide, for example, is added to a huge range of products including most toothpaste, sunscreens, cosmetics and many processed foods, including chewing gum, M&Ms, Nestlé Original Coffee Creamer, cheese, cereal, Greek yogurt, and candy.
-There is still much debate about the safety of nanoparticles and products containing them often escape labeling.
+There is still much debate about the safety of nanoparticles and products containing them often escape labelling.